 Establishment and Purpose of ARIC

-The Australian Research Integrity Committee (ARIC) opened for business in February 2011.
+The Australian Research Integrity Committee (ARIC) was established by the Australian Government in February 2011.

 The ARIC is jointly established by the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).

-In all matters the ARIC considers whether the institution’s response to the allegation of research misconduct was consistent with the framework outlined in the Code and with the institution’s policies and procedures for investigating allegations of research misconduct.
+In all matters, ARIC considers whether the institution’s response to a potential breach of the Code was consistent with the principles and responsibilities of the Code, the guidance in the Investigation Guide, and the institution’s policies and procedures for investigating potential breaches of the Code.

 ARIC Operations and Support: